starmpcc/layernorm_recency_bias/README.md

-# Beyond RoPE: How Does Causal Mask Encode Positional Information?
+# Behind RoPE: How Does Causal Mask Encode Positional Information?
-- An official implementation of the paper [Beyond RoPE: How Does Causal Mask Encode Positional Information?](https://arxiv.org/abs/2509.21042)
+- An official implementation of the paper [Behind RoPE: How Does Causal Mask Encode Positional Information?](https://arxiv.org/abs/2509.21042)

 ![image](main.png)